Adir-Amar/FloodIt-product-analytics/README.md

 ### 4. Scores concentrate on one level; progression falls in three regimes

 The two modes score differently.
-Quickplay decays geometrically and cleanly, from 56,174 posts at score 0 down to a single post at score 15, with no irregularities.
+Quickplay decays geometrically and cleanly, from 56,174 posts at score 0 down to a single post at score 15.
+Past score 9 the counts are in single digits, where one-post wobbles carry nothing.

 Level mode is not one distribution.
 Pooled across its thirty levels it shows a large pile-up at score 21 — but the levels do not share a score range, so the pooled series is thirty distributions stacked together that don't cover the same range of scores.
 Checked per level, score 21 occurs on level 1 and nowhere else, holding 3,415 of level 1's 3,947 posts (86.5%).
 No other level's maximum exceeds 18, and no other level puts more than 3.8% of its posts at its own maximum.
 This is one level behaving unlike the other twenty-nine, not a game-wide ceiling.